- School of Professional Studies

 Management and Marketing for Healthcare Transformation

-Jim Austin is Principal at Decision Strategies International, and is a former senior executive at Baxter Healthcare, who combines business strategy and organizational development theory with extensive industry experience.
+Jim Austin is President of JH Austin Associates, Inc, and the former senior executive at Baxter Healthcare.
 His expertise is in working with senior management on strategic planning, organizational change, strategy execution and new business growth.
 He is skilled in coaching executives, facilitating board meetings, and delivering executive development programs in strategy, marketing and plan execution.

 As an Adjunct Faculty member of the Aresty Institute of Executive Education at the Wharton Business School, he tailored and delivered senior-level seminars on Strategic Execution, Scenarios for the Future and Critical Thinking at a number of leading companies including Boston Scientific, Coca-Cola.
 Lincoln Financial, GE and Hitachi.
 For Duke CE, Jim has led domestic and international programs for global companies such as Sprint, ANZ and Hess Oil.
 Jim is a Business Management Professor at the Lake Forest Graduate School of Management where he recently received the “Most Distinguished Corporate Education Faculty Member” award.
 As a subcontractor at Decision Strategies International, Inc., he led projects on: scenarios of the future for US Medical Devices; optimal pharmaceutical sales and marketing functions in 2015; a strategic plan for the American College of Radiology; scenarios of the future for AHIMA (including organizational implications); and a new vision/strategic priorities at RAND Health.
 In addition, Jim has delivered a number of programs for the American Management Associations (AMA) on strategy, strategic execution and value creation for a range of clients including the Executive Team of LINMedia.
 In Europe, he has delivered programs for Boston Scientific, Wolters-Kluwer and GE.